 This device complies with part 15 of the FCC Rules.
-Operation is subject to the following two conditions:

-This device may cause harmful interference, and This device must accept any interference received, including interference that may cause undesired operation.
+Tested to comply with Operation is subject to the following two conditions: FCC Standards This device may cause harmful interference, and This device must accept any interference received, including interference that may cause undesired operation.
+Tested to comply with FCC Standards